 The Fair Political Practices Commission (FPPC) was created by the Political Reform Act of 1974, a ballot initiative passed by California voters in 1974 as Proposition 9.

 The Act governs disclosure of political campaign contributions and spending by candidates and ballot measure committees.
 It also sets ethics rules for state and local government officials that impose strict limits on decisions or votes that affect the official's financial interests.

 The Fair Political Practices Commission requires local public officials and employees to disclose personal financial interests.
-Statements of Economic Interests (Form 700) enable the organization to identify areas of potential conflicts so that government officials and employees can refrain from making or participating in a government decision that may have a reasonably foreseeable material effect on his or her personal interests.
+Statements of Economic Interests (Form 700) (PDF) help identify areas of potential conflicts so that government officials and employees can refrain from making or participating in a government decision that may have a reasonably foreseeable material effect on his or her personal interests.

-This Policy governs the distribution of complimentary tickets received by the City.
-The purpose of this Policy is to establish a fair and equitable process for the distribution of complimentary tickets to the City in compliance with the requirements of Section 18944.1 of the Fair Political Practices Commission ("FPPC") Regulations.
+The Complimentary Ticket Policy (PDF) governs the distribution of complimentary tickets received by the City.
+The purpose of this Policy is to establish a fair and equitable process for the distribution of complimentary tickets to the City in compliance with the requirements of Section 18944.1 of the Fair Political Practices Commission (FPPC) Regulations.